Skip to main content

 Divorce does have a significant impact upon inheritance and pension rights, and it is generally recommended to ensure that financial issues are resolved prior to making an application for a Final Divorce Order.

-To find out more please visit our Financial Remedy Order and proceedings page.
+To find out more please visit our Financial Remedy Order and Proceedings page.

 What happens at an appointment with a divorce solicitor?